TGenNorth/ISGPipeline/README.txt

 (.*)_([12])\\..*

-If a BAM or VCF is included in the input directory, ISG will read the file's header to determine what sample name to give it.
+If a BAM or VCF is included in the input directory, ISG will read the file's header to determine what sample name to identify it with.
 For BAMs, ISG will look at the ReadGroup's SN field while for VCFs, ISG will look at the listed genotypes.
 In both cases, if more than one sample name is found, ISG will exit immediately and display an error.